darchons/clp-ical/README.md

 Use the /events endpoint to get the events in iCalendar format.
 Optional parameters are supported to filter the returned events:

-* category: filter by event category
+* eventcategory: filter by event category

   Value | Category
   ------|---------